AriShashivkopanazak/arch-linux-guide/guide/network.md

       nameserver 8.8.8.8  ## optional, this is the backup DNS, you may have as many as you want
     # ping www.github.com
 ## If You have a wireless adapter

+### add these packages to your pacstrap or install them via pacman -S
+    iw wpa_supplicant dialog DHCP netctl

+### excecute "wifi-menu" to get wifi
+    # wifi-menu